buildingSMART/IFC4.3.x-development/docs/properties/c/CompositeFractions.md

 CompositeFractions
 ==================

-Denomination into soil groups by composite fractions
+Denomination into soil groups by composite fractions.